prisma/specs/generators/Readme.md

 ## Generator architecture

-A generator is a piece of software, which gets metadata of the Prisma Schema like the models passed in by the Generator SDK and generates code based on it.
+A generator is an executable, which gets metadata of the Prisma Schema like the models passed in by the Generator SDK and generates code based on it.
 The generator is responsible for saving that code to the filesystem.

 ```bash